 Jira and monday.com both rank among the best project management software solutions, but they are aimed at very different audiences.
 Jira is first and foremost an Agile tool, while monday.com is more of a generalist that can be employed anywhere.
 However, to get the best of both worlds, you can set up monday.com/Jira integration.
-We’ll show you how in this article.
+Our project management experts will show you how in this article.

 - Integrating Jira with monday.com means that you will be able to easily and automatically shuttle tasks over from one board to another, saving time and freeing you up for other tasks.